People Served this Year

 Store Locations

-St. Vinnie’s operates 12 retail thrift stores, 3 mattress recycling facilities, a used car lot, appliance recycling and Styrofoam recycling operations, and a robust online book sales department.
+St. Vinnie’s operates 13 retail thrift stores, four mattress-recycling facilities, a used-car lot, appliance recycling and Styrofoam recycling operations, and a robust online book sales department.
 These endeavors generate revenue for SVDP-provided social services that deliver supportive resources for individuals, children, and families who are experiencing homelessness or housing instability.

 When you shop St. Vinnie’s you are doing your part to help the community!